O WHAT CAN AIL THEE?: A HARRY POTTER FAN-FICTION STORY

 Summary: After Voldemort takes control of Hogwarts, Hermione Granger attempts suicide, but the new headmaster, Severus Snape, is ordered to do all in his power to save her life.

-Voldemort had taken over Hogwarts.
-Severus Snape was headmaster.
-The Carrows had been installed.
+Voldemort had seized control of Hogwarts.
+Severus Snape had been made headmaster.
+The Carrows had been installed on the school grounds.
 Tortures were being carried out daily.
-Harry Potter and Ronald Weasley had fled to find a way to defeat the monster.
-And Hermione Granger, captured before she too could flee the school grounds, tried to commit suicide.
+Harry Potter and Ronald Weasley had fled to find a way to defeat the despotic monster.
+And Hermione Granger, captured before she too could flee, tried to commit suicide.

-She knew too well what they would surely do to her – she had the highest marks in her classes, and they would try to force her to work for them, or torture her for information.
-The Carrows were experts at it, physically and emotionally.
+She knew too well what they would surely do to her – she had the highest marks in her classes, and they would no doubt try to find ways to coerce her to work for them, or failing that, torture her for information.
+The Carrows were experts at it, physically and psychologically, stripping one’s dignity and sense of self.
+It was said they could just about suck out a person’s soul if they had the notion.
 And she knew the horrible things they did to the young girls in particular.
 She couldn’t bear the thought of it.
-So she brewed her own poison, and gulped it down in the girl’s lavatory.
+So she brewed her own poison, and gulped it down in the girls’ lavatory.

 When she awoke, she found herself in the hospital wing, alive, but just barely.

-“It is his lordship’s will that she should live,” came that dark monotone she knew so well from her days in potions class.
+“It is his lordship’s will that she should live,” said that dark monotone voice she knew so well from her days in potions class.

 “That’s all the poor little chick means to you, is it?
 Some more fodder for your vile scum of a…”